ayan-biswas0412/ayan-biswas0412/README.md

 Here are some quick facts of me:

 - 🔭 I’m currently working on Node.js Backend for a financial app
-- 🌱 I’m currently learning Whatsapp Business API and Machine Learning ans LAteX
+- 🌱 I’m currently learning Whatsapp Business API and Machine Learning and LaTeX
 - 👯 I’m looking to collaborate on any kind of projects
 - 🤔 I’m looking for help with any individual or Start-Ups
 - 💬 Ask me about anything but except any free source code
-- 📫 How to reach me: connect me at ayanbiswas184@gmail.com
 - 😄 Pronouns: He/him
 - ⚡ Fun fact: I don't love to code